thomasperi/mojl/docs/api.md

 **Returns:** Promise

-Builds output files based on the `.tpl.js` template file for the specified `module`.
+Builds an output file based on the `.tpl.js` template file for the specified `module`.

 The `docPrefix` argument plus the [`templateOutputSuffix`](#templateoutputsuffix) option determine the file to be written.
 For example: